craftcms/docs/docs/4.x/config/README.md

 ];
 ```

 The `'*'` key is required here so Craft knows to treat it as a multi-environment key, but the other keys are up to you.
-Craft will look for the key(s) that match the [CRAFT_ENVIRONMENT](#craft-environment) PHP constant, which should be defined by your `web/index.php` file.
+Craft will look for the key(s) that match the [CRAFT_ENVIRONMENT](#craft-environment) PHP constant or environment variable.
 (Your server’s hostname will be used as a fallback.)

 ::: tip
 Make sure your key(s) are sufficiently unique!
 Craft reads your array of config settings from top to bottom, applying config settings wherever the `CRAFT_ENVIRONMENT` value *contains* the key.
 :::

-By default, new Craft 4 projects will define the [CRAFT_ENVIRONMENT](#craft-environment) constant using an environment variable that’s defined in the `.env` file:

 ```bash
 # -- .env --